 and statement on the back detailing exactly what "added sugars" means."

 What about natural sugars?
 Can I eat those?

-Natural sugars found in fruit, vegetables, legumes, and milk are not a public health concern, and nor should they be yours - unless you have diabetes or lactose intolerance.
+Natural sugars found in fruit, vegetables, legumes, and milk are not a public health concern, and nor should they be yours - unless you have lactose intolerance.
 Plant foods are the only place we get magical phytonutrients like anthocyanins, carotenoids, and fiber.
-I'm a passionate fiber pusher.

-Entirely cutting out ADDED sugar is not something that I think is really necessary for most people.
+Entirely cutting out added sugar is not something that I think is a good idea for most people.
 Birthday cake and ice cream once in a while are too important for happiness.
 If it isn't clear yet, I stand firmly behind consuming whole food carbohydrate sources very regularly - whole grains, fruit, vegetables, legumes.
 Carbohydrates are an important part of life and the best source of energy we've got.